 Obstructions and encroachments which can be readily removed

 The Council has a duty to remove all obstructions and encroachments to Public Rights of Way (The Highways Act 1980).
 The Council also has a common law right to remove anything that it believes constitutes an obstruction, danger or encroachment without consultation with any other party.

 The Council has a protocol for considering prosecution for obstruction for any subsequent offence as well as taking the direct action outlined above.

 Highways Act 1980, section 143.

 Obstructions which are longstanding

 Longstanding obstructions of Public Rights of Way are regularly encountered.
-The obstructions have often occurred through the ignorance of the landowner and/or the failure of the planning process.
-Indeed, many such obstructions are historical and have been inherited by the current owners.
+The obstructions have often occurred through the actions or omissions of landowners and/or issues relating to planning processes.
+Many such obstructions are historical and have been inherited by the current owners.
 In these circumstances the Council will deal with the problem in the following manner:

 - Where the obstruction is minor it must be removed by the owner.
 If the owner fails to remove the obstruction within a period of time deemed reasonable by Council Officers, enforcement action using powers available under section 143 of the Highways Act 1980, will be taken and the obstruction removed.
 The costs of the enforcement action will usually be recouped from the offender.